How We Use Your Information:

 You can fill in health questionnaires on the Dr Julian platform which assess your issues.
 Your mental health professional will be able to see your responses and these will form part of your user records.

-Before you see a mental health professional they will have access to records created by any previous mental health professional and they will retain access to these records after your appointment with them.
+Before you see a mental health professional they will have access to your records created by any previous mental health professional and they will retain access to these records after your appointment with them.
 This is to allow them to understand the treatment already given and to provide better care.

 If you do not see a mental health professional again, they will not be able to see any records of future appointments with different mental health professionals.